 Recently, a new Governor was sworn in for Illinois.
 The new Governor has indicated that he would sign legislation legalizing the recreational use and Possession of Marijuana.
 Last week, the first bill legalizing Marijuana in Illinois was introduced in the Illinois legislature.
 If the legislation is enacted and Illinois legalizes Marijuana, all of the Illinois Marijuana laws will change.
 Until then, possessing any amount of Marijuana in Illinois is illegal.

 James Dimeas is a nationally-recognized, award-winning, Possession of Marijuana lawyer.
-James Dimeas has over-26 years of experience handling Marijuana cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas has over-27 years of experience handling Marijuana cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas was named a “Best DUI Attorney.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-James Dimeas is rated “Superb” by AVVO, the highest rating possible for any criminal defense attorney in the United States.
+James Dimeas is rated “Superb” by AVVO, the highest rating possible for any Possession of Marijuana attorney in the United States.